opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_performance/gaussdbdws_cpu_resource_management.rst

 The share has two meanings:

--  Share: The CPU is shared by all Cgroups.
-Idle CPU resources can be used by other Cgroups.
+-  **Share**: The CPU is shared by all Cgroups, and other Cgroups can use idle CPU resources.
--  Quota: When the CPU is fully loaded during peak hours, Cgroups preempt CPU resources based on their quotas.
+-  **Limit**: When the CPU is fully loaded during peak hours, Cgroups preempt CPU resources based on their limits.

 CPU share is implemented based by cpu.shares and takes effect only when the CPU is fully loaded.
 When the CPU is idle, there is no guarantee that a Cgroup will preempt CPU resources appropriate to its quota.
 There can still be resource contention when the CPU is idle.
 Tasks in a Cgroup can use CPU resources without restriction.
 Although the average CPU usage may not be high, CPU resource contention may still occur at a specific time.